apache/flink/docs/libs/gelly_guide.md

 // define the maximum number of iterations val maxIterations = 10

-// Execute the vertex-centric iteration val result = graph.runVertexCentricIteration(new VertexDistanceUpdater, new MinDistanceMessenger, maxIterations)
+// Execute the scatter-gather iteration val result = graph.runScatterGatherIteration(new VertexDistanceUpdater, new MinDistanceMessenger, maxIterations)

 // Extract the vertices as the result val singleSourceShortestPaths = result.getVertices